 How do you win in the marketplace?
 Seth Godin argues that creating a sustainable competitive advantage can take many forms: own something that’s hard to copy, creating a brand, creating a network where most of the power rests on you, creating switching costs and building a culture that’s innovative.
 What Really Kills Great Companies: Inertia [...]

 To stay relevant in a competitive world, we must act as though today’s advantage will be gone tomorrow.
 Everybody wants to be the player that has it all figured out, the one that stays competitive in changing times, the one that stays ahead of the game and redefines the game for everyone else.
 These players [...]

 Are you the underdog?
-Malcolm Gladwell has written a insightful article on competitive strategy on how David beats Goliath by challenging the conventions of how battles are supposed to be fought.
-Using examples from basketball, military war games and anecdotes of military history Gladwell exposes ways that inferior teams have used unconventional tactics to break [...]
+Malcolm Gladwell has written a insightful article on competitive strategy,on how David beats Goliath by challenging the conventions of how battles are supposed to be fought.
+Using examples from basketball, military war games and anecdotes of military history, Gladwell exposes ways that inferior teams have used unconventional tactics to break the [...]